cass-community/cass-community.github.io/_highlights/README.md

   * Images should generally be science-related
   * They must include an explanatory caption
   * Image acknowledgements should be included (at the end of the caption) where requested by the image source
 * Where feasible, they should be implemented in the source with the `figure` or `figure2` include function.
 This will ensure consistency of presentation.
 * Figures should generally be sized to cover *at most* 50% of the textwidth.
 The `figure` and figure2` functions include a "popup" magnification capability that allows readers to get a closer look at the image if desired.
 * Figures should use the `align-right` class.
+The body text will wrap around the left side of the figure.
+* In the source, figures that are not full-width generally need to be positioned *before* the text that is related to them for the positioning to work out optimally.

 Style issues in question: